hasibzunair/uniformizing-3D/README.md

-# Uniformizing Techniques to Process CT scans with 3D CNNs for Tuberculosis Prediction
+# Uniformizing Techniques to Process CT scans with 3D CNNs for Tuberculosis Prediction [[arXiv](https://arxiv.org/abs/2007.13224)]

 This code is part of the supplementary materials for our paper titled *Uniformizing Techniques to Process CT scans with 3D CNNs for Tuberculosis Prediction* accepted for publication in MICCAI 2020 workshop on Predictive Intelligence in Medicine (PRIME).

-Paper will be added soon after camera ready submission!
+Authors: Hasib Zunair, Aimon Rahman, Nabeel Mohammed, Joseph Paul Cohen

 ## Abstract